 So, what have Brighter Futures been doing in recent months?

 Well, as the Covid-19 crisis took hold the charity saw a surge in donations coming in.
 These funds helped to support the well-being of staff, patients and volunteers.

 Pretty much all activity, since the spring of 2020, has had supporting staff at its core.
 From donations of food to staff snack bags and essentials bags, local businesses and organisations have helped it all to happen.

-That aside, grants from NHS charities and donations to the Brighter Future’s Covod-19 support appeal, totalled over £328,348.
+That aside, grants from NHS charities and donations to the Brighter Future’s Covid-19 support appeal, totalled over £328,348.
 That allowed them to deliver vital well-being and psychological support to staff when they most needed it.
-Alongside that, BF funded mental health first aiders and offer trauma training and upgrade staff rest areas.
+Alongside that, BF funded mental health first aiders, offered trauma training and upgraded staff rest areas.

 Swindon Will Writing is full of pride at being able to contribute to all this wonderful activity.

 It’s always important to either get your Will written in the first instance or get an existing one updated.
 In particular if it’s a few years old.
 And it’s truer than ever in the situation we have been and, still are, going through.
 I’ve no wish to be morbid but we mustn’t lose sight of the fact that this whole pandemic thing isn’t over yet.